-Hospitals require a high-functioning HVAC system to keep patients comfortable, the environment sterile and conditions operable.
-Preventative maintenance plays a crucial part in that HVAC system properly operating 24 hours a day, 7 days a week, 365 days a year.#Maintenance matters: Find out how a proper preventative plan set by @RasMech can save you from a #HVAC nightmare.
+Health facilities require a high-functioning hospital HVAC system to keep patients comfortable, the environment sterile and conditions operable.
+Preventative maintenance plays a crucial part in that HVAC properly operating 24 hours a day, 7 days a week, 365 days a year.#Maintenance matters: Find out how a proper preventative plan set by @RasMech can save you from a #HVAC nightmare.
 Click To Tweet

-Although a hospital and a commercial building may be similar in size, the overall needs of an HVAC system for a hospital are quite different.
+Although a hospital and a commercial building may be similar in size, the overall needs of hospital HVAC systems are quite different.
 The airflow pressure, filtration, and ventilation requirements are highly regulated to meet the proper sterility requirements in this sensitive setting.
 These properties are even unique within the confines of the building.
-For example, to keep an operating room sterile and infection free, the room will typically be kept at a lower temperature with a higher level of air circulation than say a patient room or a lobby.
+For example, to keep an operating room sterile and infection-free, the room will typically be kept at a lower temperature with a higher level of air circulation than say a patient room or a lobby.

 So, what happens when something goes awry?
 A 2016 system malfunction at Lancaster General Hospital exemplified for all other hospitals the catastrophic results that hospital owners and managers should try to avoid at all costs.